May. 22, 2024 | BNPL The CFPB defines 3rd-party BNPL providers as “Credit Card Providers”

 Meanwhile, how does the CFPB’s interpretive rule impact financial institutions offering BNPL to their cardholders?
 It doesn't.

-Stay top-of-wallet by offering cardholders financial flexibility.
+Stay top-of-wallet by offering account holders financial flexibility.
 Schedule a demo today!

 That’s because BNPL plans are consumer loans, regardless of who is providing the solution.
 When financial institutions offer BNPL, they already do so within regulatory guardrails – ones that the CFPB is now expanding to all BNPL lenders.
 If a financial institution has launched BNPL, it has either built a product in house or has partnered with a fintech company that helps it meet these guidelines.